Employer of Record & PEO in Vietnam

 Employer Costs in Vietnam

 Both employers and employees in Vietnam are required to contribute to social insurance.
-There are three types of mandatory social security in Vietnam: social insurance, health insurance, and unemployment insurance.
+There are three types of mandatory social security: social insurance, health insurance, and unemployment insurance.

 17.5% – Social insurance (including sickness, maternity, occupational diseases and accidents, retirement, and death)